 This grade covers a lot of territory, so strap in.
 State guidelines allow producers to use "market descriptors" to help clear any confusion with customers.
-We decided that to do this grade justice, we needed to split it into two separate grades.
-You might remember that there were two grades not discussed yet, Grade B and C. We account for them here with Very Dark Strong Taste/Baking and Very Dark Strong Taste/End of Season, respectfully.
+We decided that to do this grade justice, we needed to split it into two separate maple syrup grades.
+You might remember that there were two grades under the old system not discussed yet, Grade B and C. We account for them here with Very Dark Strong Taste/Baking and Very Dark Strong Taste/End of Season, respectfully.

-Our Very Dark Strong Taste/Baking syrup, or the lighter of the two, is the syrup formerly known as Grade B. Prized by many for it's bold maple flavor, and ability to come through in a variety of dishes, this syrup has a rabid fan base we wanted to ensure were honored by carrying it through in the new system.
-I describe it as having a smell reminiscent of apricot and toffee, that leads to an intense maple flavor with slight hints of coffee.
+Our Very Dark Strong Taste/Baking syrup, or the lighter of the two, is the syrup formerly known as Grade B. Prized by many for its bold maple flavor, and ability to come through in a variety of dishes, this pure Vermont maple syrup has a rabid fan base we wanted to ensure were honored by carrying it through in the new system.
+I describe it as having a smell reminiscent of apricot and toffee, which leads to an intense maple flavor with slight hints of coffee.

 Finally, the darker end of this grade is what we call Very Dark Strong Taste/End of Season.
-Formerly known as Grade C, this is the final syrup we produce at the end of the season (as the name implies).
-Jam packed with heavy mineral flavors and antioxidants, it leaves a sharp flavor that sticks to your taste buds, it is not a popular pancake syrup for this reason.
+Formerly known as Grade C, this is the final syrup we produce at the end of the season (as the name implies) and the darkest of the maple syrup grades.
+Jam-packed with heavy mineral flavors and antioxidants, it leaves a sharp flavor that sticks to your taste buds, it is not a popular pancake syrup for this reason.